shrutilicensed/Dice-Game/README.md

 # Pig-Game

+Rules:
+-You have to roll the dice, the number you get will be added to your "current score".
-A two-player dice game where the score sums the number we roll on the dice, unless if we roll a “one”, the score will become zero and players will be switched.
-Hold onto your score to prevent that and reach 100 faster than your opponent!
+-If you roll a "1", your current score will become zero and it will be your opponent's turn.
+-"Hold your score" to save it to total score but then the next turn would go to the opponent.
+- Whoever scores 100 first wins

 hosted at: https://pig-game-shruti.netlify.app/